 I planned to photograph the bus ticket machine at PRG airport where I was pickpocketed last summer.
 Turned out I arrived at Terminal 1 and it was the bus stop at terminal 2 where the pickpocket slyly snagged my wallet as I was boarding the airport bus with the summer crowds.
 It seemed like a different style kiosk and pin pad from the one I used last summer.

 Only two other people were about 30 meters from me as I made my 32 CZK ($1.45USD) ticket purchase for the 119 bus to the Metro A station.

-My Diners Club card had $1,500 in cash advances taken out of Prague banks before it was canceled last July.
+After my wallet was stolen last July at Prague Airport as I was boarding the 119 bus to the airport, my Diners Club card had $1,500 in cash advances taken out of Prague banks before it was canceled.
 The thief used my PIN number, which I assume they saw or photographed as I made my bus ticket purchase.
 The PIN number usage made the theft more suspicious.
 I only received the final dispute ruling last week that the charges were dropped from my account.

-I paid coins this time around even though I was all alone at the Prague Airport platform.
+I paid coins this time around even though I was all alone at the Prague Airport bus stop platform.

 Prague Bus 119 takes about 10 to 15 minutes to reach Metro A Nadrazi Veleslavin station.
 No need to check in again at the Metro with a validated 32 CZK bus ticket good for 90 minutes from the time I stamped it on Bus 119.

 Another 25 minutes and 8 stops on the metro and I exited at Namestie Miru (Peace Square) in the Vinohrady district of Prague.